-Journalists looking into the history of a newly sworn-in, QAnon-friendly Republican legislator have discovered that she has a history of conspiracy theories and disinformation around mass shootings.
+Journalists looking into the history of a QAnon-friendly Republican legislator discovered early on that she had a long history of conspiracy theories and disinformation — and her time in office has been characterized by much more of the same.

 Georgia Rep. Marjorie Taylor Greene encouraged the conspiracy theory that the mass shooting attack in Parkland, Florida in 2018 was a “false flag” and also posted video of herself harassing one of the survivors for his subsequent support of gun safety legislation.